Judith of Bethulia: Plot

 The film is based on the deuterocanonical Book of Judith.
-During the siege of the Jewish city of Bethulia by the Assyrians, a widow named Judith (Blanche Sweet) has a plan to stop the war as her people suffer starvation and are ready to surrender.
+During the siege of the Jewish city of Bethulia by the Assyrians, a widow named Judith has a plan to stop the war as her people suffer starvation and are ready to surrender.

 The widow disguises herself as a harem girl and goes to the enemy camp, where she beguiles a general of King Nebuchadnezzar, whose army is besieging the city.
-Judith seduces Holofernes (Henry Walthall), then while he is drunk cuts off his head with a sabre.
+Judith seduces Holofernes, then while he is drunk cuts off his head with a sabre.
 She returns to her city, a heroine.